fawmi/vue-google-maps/README.md

     },
 ```

-- This **WILL NOT** fix it.
-This is a hack, please follow the issue to keep track of the situation.
+- This **IS NOT** a fix.
+This is just a hack we are using to avoid the problem.
+- Please subscribe to the issue to stay in touch with this problem

 ### Use it anywhere in your components